1. WEEKLY WALK-IN SERVICES IN THE GLC – last updated 1/23/2017

 - Immigration advising hours: MWF 1:00-5:00pm, TTh 9:00am-12:00pm;

 - Write-in with grads: Wednesdays 9:00-12:00, Room D

 2. NAVIGATING YOUR PHD PROGRAM: CREATE A PERSONAL PLAN FOR WRITING

 Monday, Feb 13, 3:00-5:00pm, GLC Room B

 These interactive writing workshops are designed to help grad students create a personal plan for writing, with particular attention to comprehensive exams and dissertations/theses.
-Session is designed for students in the early stages of their program; session 2 is targeted for students in the latter stage of their doctoral studies.
+The Feb 13 session is targeted for students in the latter stage of their doctoral studies.
 Brought to you by the Writing Center.

 Wednesdays, 9:00am-12:00pm, GLC Room D

 Do you need to focus on writing your thesis, dissertation or journal article?
 This weekly write-in session supported by the Writing Center might be just the place for you!
 A writing coach will be available for brief feedback, but the purpose of this time is to offer you a quiet and supportive place to establish a writing routine.
 You are free to come for all or part of the time.
 Reserve your spot online on the schedule at http://www.lib.vt.edu/spaces/writing/graduate.html.